anderslundstedt/txt2pdf/README.md

       --do-not-remove-tmp-files
   ```

+  (The output of the above example run may not be up to date.)

 - Without a flake-enabled nixpkgs install: sorry but you are on your own.
 I
   very much welcome pull requests adding instructions for how to install or run
   on other systems.